Summary of Professional Experience

 I was heavily involved the New South Wales Government’s Reforms of water policy and legislation.
 This involved chairing public meetings along the length of the Murrumbidgee River during the introductory community involvement phase, very considerable participation in the High Conservation Value Rivers identification as part of the Stressed Rivers Assessment process and in the formation of the Murrumbidgee and Murray Unregulated Streams Management Committees and the Murrumbidgee Groundwater Management Committee.

-I was the Service’s primary nominee on these committees and the alternate nominee on the Murrumbidgee River Management Committee, Murray Unregulated Streams Committee and the South Coast Streams Management Committee.
-I provided advice to a number of other groundwater management committees and was the Service’s representative on the exhaustive inter-departmental review of all the State’s groundwater management plans.
+I was the Service’s primary nominee on these committees and the alternate nominee on the Murrumbidgee River Management Committee, Murray Unregulated Streams Committee, and the South Coast Streams Management Committee.
+I provided advice to several other groundwater management committees and was the Service’s representative on the exhaustive inter-departmental review of all the State’s groundwater management plans.

 I have also undertaken management planning consultancies in Western Australia, South Australia, Victoria, Tasmania, New South Wales, Christmas Island and Korea for various conservation agencies.
 Many of these relate to karst management problems or to World Heritage assessments.

 Brief overview of Antarctic research